Background pattern

 4. Possible side effects

-5. Storage of Betnovate cream
+5. Storing Betnovate cream

-6. Contents of the pack and additional information
+6. Contents of the pack and other information

 1. What is Betnovate cream and what is it used for

-Betnovate cream is indicated for the treatment of inflammatory and pruritic manifestations of skin conditions that respond to corticosteroids, such as:
+Betnovate cream is indicated for the treatment of inflammatory and pruritic (itchy) manifestations of skin conditions that respond to corticosteroids, such as:

-• Nummular dermatitis (discoid eczema) (eruption in the shape of a coin).
+• Nummular dermatitis (discoid eczema) (coin-shaped rash).

 Do not use Betnovate cream

-• If you are allergic to betamethasone, other corticosteroids, or any of the other components of this medication (listed in section 6).
+• If you are allergic to betamethasone, other corticosteroids, or any of the other ingredients of this medicine (listed in section 6).

 • If you have skin infections (bacterial or viral).